French Guiana: Post World Wars

+In 1996, high school students started an independence movement.
+In 1997, twelve independence leaders were deported to Guadeloupe, including Jean-Victor Castor, who was elected to the French National Assembly in 2022.

 The Guianese General Council officially adopted a departmental flag in 2010.
 In a referendum that same year, almost 70% French Guiana voters voted against becoming an autonomous overseas collectivity.
 In a second referendum, transition to a "single territorial collectivity" under Article 73 of the Constitution was approved.
 Discussions continue concerning greater autonomy called "sui generis", similar to that of Corsica, within France.

 On 20 March 2017, French Guianese workers began going on strike and demonstrating for more resources and infrastructure.
 28 March 2017 was the day of the largest demonstration ever held in French Guiana.
-Riots broke out in 2023 following the death of Nahel M in a Paris suburb which resulted in the death of a government worker from mosquito control office who was on his balcony.
+Riots broke out in 2023 following the death of Nahel M in a Paris suburb, which resulted in the death of a government worker from mosquito control office who was on his balcony.
 President Macron visited the region in 2024 to commemorate French special forces major Arnaud Blanc who died during an operation against illegal gold mining in Maripasoula.
 Macron also announced funding for joint efforts with Brazil to protect the Amazon and recognized Brazilian Indigenous leader Raoni Metuktire with the Legion of Honor medal for efforts at conserving the rainforest.
 Macron also visited the Guiana Space Centre and met with mayors, parliamentarians and the president of Guyana before continuing to Brazil to discuss joint efforts to reduce illegal mining.

 A new European Ariane 6 rocket was successfully launched from Kourou in 2025 allowing Europe independent access to space.
 In 2025 the French Ministry of Justice announced plans to build a prison in Saint-Laurent-du-Maroni.